-- As a responsible, proactive landlord we prioritise good, open relationships with our tenants. - We make sure that we solicit, assess and respond to feedback on our portfolio and our behaviours to ensure carers are respected and residents are cared for with dignity. - We select tenants who share our care ethos and can deliver operationally.
+- As a responsible, proactive landlord we prioritise good, open relationships with our tenants, sharing best practice. - We make sure that we solicit, assess and respond to feedback on our portfolio and our behaviours to ensure carers are respected and residents are cared for with dignity. - We select tenants who share our care ethos and can deliver operationally.